KappaMikey1337/FormatAndLintPython/readme.md

 All the required packages are stored within `requirements.txt`.
 You can install them using:\
 `python3 -m pip install -r requirements.txt`

+This scripts also expects the existence of a `/tmp` directory that it can write to.

 # Usage
 Calling this file with no arguments will prepare every file that has been altered within your working branch since diverging